 3. Adjust Your Camera

 Adjust the position of your phone the way you wish and then tap to start the live broadcast.
-Make sure you arrange the lightning and contrast before you start because you can’t change it afterwards.
+Make sure you arrange the lighting and contrast before you start because you can’t change it afterwards.
 Keep in mind you cannot use your phone’s flashlight while you are recording live.

 4. Engage Your Audience

 The more followers you have, the better you can engage them in your live broadcast.
-It’s important to keep you audience interested while you’re live, otherwise you reach will be quite low.
+It’s important to keep your audience interested while you’re live, otherwise you reach will be quite low.
 If you don’t have a lot of followers, don’t worry about it.
 Paid social media is how big brands always get started.
 Get new followers instantly by checking out our packages right here.

 You can also keep a track of your broadcast’s time.
 It is displayed at the top of the page.
 Instagram lets you see who is viewing your broadcast and also who is commenting.
 You can use this to start a live conversation by replying to their messages live.
 However, if you just want to broadcast without seeing any comments, you can disable them by tapping on the three dots which appear at the bottom of the page.
 You can also restrict someone from your live broadcast while still recording.
 To do so, tap on the people who are viewing your video and tap the ‘X’ next to that person’s name.
 After tapping the X, they will no longer be able to see your live video.